DarrenC/darrenc.github.io/development/scripts.md

 array[$i]="abc"
 ```

+- Working with an array of strings in Bash - <https://www.freecodecamp.org/news/bash-array-how-to-declare-an-array-of-strings-in-a-bash-script/>

 ### SED

 Streaming editor suited to modifying a per-line stream of text from a file or input string.